jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 5. View the performance timeline to see the overall number of requests and page load time.

-> **NOTE:** If necessary, click the informational tile at the top to go to the new Overview experience.
+    > Note: If necessary, click the informational tile at the top to go to the new Overview experience.
-\

     ![The Health graph displays the performance overview timeline of overall requests and response times.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image217.png "Health graph")

 6. Under **USAGE (PREVIEW)** menu area. click the **Events** menu option.
 Then, click one of the bars in the bar chart in the lower part of the screen.